MrVasquez96/wireguard-linux-compat/README.md

+__THIS PATICULAR BRANCH IS ONLY MENT FOR BOARDS FLASHED WITH A UBUNTU 24.XX HOST!__

 Forked from https://github.com/dustin-richards-was-here/wireguard-linux-compat with updates for kernel 5.10.120-tegra, 5.10.216-tegra and 5.15.148-tegra to build Wireguard on an Nvidia Jetson Orin board where the Wireguard module is disabled.

 Note: Make sure to use the correct branch for your kernel version.